Jaycee Abrams

 Jaycee's unique position requires some special accommodations and therapies.
 As such, the Abrams family is facing some large expenses in coming years.
 While there are several programs and grants available through the government, these do not come close to covering everything.

 The government will fund the conversion of a vehicle only if it is less than three years old and less than 60,000 kms, however, they only do one rear entry ramp in the entire province per year.
-As we are a family of six, the rear entry isn’t an option.
-The other option they give is a swing out side passenger seat where we would have to transfer Jaycee from the wheelchair into the vehicle seat.
+As a family of six, the rear entry isn’t an option.
+The other option they give is a swing out side passenger seat where Jaycee would have to be transferred from the wheelchair into the vehicle seat.
 It is a very slow mechanism (not good for winter!) and Jaycee would need to be lifted every time.
-As she gets older (and so do we) that would not be ideal.
-Her wheelchair is very heavy and Nicole should not be lifting it in and out of the vehicle.
+As she gets older—and so do John and Nicole—that would not be ideal.
+Her wheelchair is very heavy.

-We are looking to purchase a used, low km, Toyota Sienna that is already converted with a side ramp.
-This is the best option to fit our family and keep the trunk space available for transporting equipment.
+They are looking to purchase a used, low km, Toyota Sienna that is already converted with a side ramp.
+This is the best option to fit their family and keep the trunk space available for transporting equipment.

-By the time Jaycee was three, we were beginning to think she was regressing - losing strength and skills.
-We discovered a clinic nearby that offered a therapy Nicole had seen online called Dynamic Movement Intervention (DMI), a huge blessing as very few clinics in Canada offer this therapy.
-Her treatment at this clinic Hippotherapy - physical therapy on horses.
-After the first appointment we began seeing significant improvements.
-We are hopeful this will increase her gross and fine motor skills which in turn will help increase her communication, make for safer eating, reduce pain, etc.
+By the time Jaycee was three, they were beginning to think she was regressing—losing strength and skills.
+They discovered a clinic nearby that offered a therapy Nicole had seen online called Dynamic Movement Intervention (DMI), a huge blessing as very few clinics in Canada offer this therapy.
+Her treatment at this clinic includes Hippotherapy - physical therapy on horses.
+After the first appointment, significant improvements were noticed.
+They are hopeful this will increase her gross and fine motor skills which in turn will help increase her communication, make for safer eating, reduce pain, etc.

 You can check it out at stableconnections.ca

 Research has proven that doing Therapy Intensives (multiple therapy sessions per day for weeks at a time) bring about the most significant progress.
 This is because they help form pathways in the brain to develop skills.
 The brain best learns new skills in the early years of life.
-We are scheduled to go to Calgary in fall for three weeks for Jaycee's first Therapy Intensive with the goal of gaining Independent Sitting.
-Provided we see definite improvement, our goal would be to do up to 6 Therapy Intensives over the next 5 years.
+The Abrams are scheduled to go to Calgary in fall for three weeks for Jaycee's first Therapy Intensive with the goal of gaining Independent Sitting.
+Provided there is definite improvement, the goal is to do up to six Therapy Intensives over the next 5 years.

 For more information check out: Therapy Intensives | Canadian Centre for Development

-We would love to turn our existing covered deck into a four-season sunroom as Jaycee cannot keep the bugs off of herself but loves being outside.
+The Abrams would love to turn their existing covered deck into a four-season sunroom as Jaycee cannot keep the bugs off of herself but LOVES being outside.
 It would also be great for hosting space as it is much easier to host with Jaycee's equipment and accessibility needs.
-We would build it to save cost.
+John would build it to reduce the cost.

-We have coverage for 20 cents/km for most appointments, however this doesn't cover all the fuel, let alone wear and tear on our vehicle with all the city driving or parking.
+The Abrams have coverage for 20 cents/km for most appointments, however this doesn't cover all the fuel, let alone wear and tear on their vehicle with all the city driving or parking.
 Remember the team of 40 specialists?
 That's a lot of appointments!

-We will be getting a hospital bed to make it easier to move Jaycee.
+Jaycee will be getting a hospital bed to make it easier to move her.
 Because of her low muscle tone, she cannot reposition herself during the night.
 This will help her sleep more comfortably and prevent sores.

-We will likely need to replace our existing shower/tub with a wheelchair accessible variety, and remove some counters to make space for a wheelchair.
-We have already had some hospital grade lifts added to the ceiling.
+They will likely need to replace their existing shower/tub with a wheelchair accessible variety, and remove some counters to make space for a wheelchair.
+Some hospital grade lifts have already been added to the ceiling.

 RDSP contributions: The Registered Disability Savings Plan makes it much easier for families to take care of the financial needs of their children in the future.